Sreedakm/Code_Crafters/README.md

 ## Technical Details
 ### Technologies/Components Used
 For Software:
-- Languages used - HTML, CSS, JavaScript
+- Languages used - HTML, CSS, JavaScript, JSON

 ### Implementation